ironcodev/locustjs-extensions-object/README.md

 ## `merge(obj, obj1, obj2, ...)`
 While `Object.assign()` and `destructure ... operator` perform shallow merge, the `merge` function provides deep merging objects.
-It should be nted that The source object is affected.
+It should be noted that The source object is affected.

 Example:
 ```javascript